Tag

 In my streaming testing, Hide.me impressed.
 It’s able to access a number of Netflix locations alongside BBC iPlayer, Showtime, Amazon Prime Video, Disney+, and more.

 Finally, Hide.me also has some excellent privacy credentials – although it hasn’t undertaken any kind of audit since 2015, and even then there’s very little detail.
-But, overall, it’s a great choice, especially if you like to tinker with your software – and the new free 2TB cloud storage plan courtesy of Internxt isn’t to be sniffed at.
+But, overall, it’s a great choice, especially if you like to tinker with your software – and the new free 2TB storage plan courtesy of Internxt isn’t to be sniffed at.

 Views: 8